sausheong/bpm/README.md

-# Blood Pressure Estimation from PPG Signals
+# Blood Pressure Monitoring from PPG Signals

 This project provides a machine learning pipeline to estimate Systolic (SBP) and Diastolic (DBP) blood pressure from Photoplethysmogram (PPG) signals extracted from smartphone videos.
 It implements both a feature-engineered Random Forest (RF) baseline and a deep learning 1D Convolutional Neural Network (CNN).